mazidulfarabi/melissa-ai/README.md

 ## 📊 Cost & Usage

 - **Free Tier**: OpenRouter offers free requests per month
+- **Multiple Models**: Automatic fallbacks ensure availability even if one model is down
 - **Monitoring**: Track usage in your OpenRouter dashboard
 - **Scaling**: Upgrade plan for higher traffic

+## 🚨 Troubleshooting

+### Common Issues

+1. **"I'm having trouble connecting right now"**
+   - Check your OpenRouter API key in Netlify environment variables
+   - Verify the API key is valid and has sufficient credits
+   - Check Netlify function logs for detailed error information

+2. **Function deployment fails**
+   - Ensure `package-lock.json` is committed to the repository
+   - Check that the build command in `netlify.toml` is correct

+3. **Rate limiting errors**
+   - Wait a few minutes before trying again
+   - Consider upgrading your OpenRouter plan for higher limits

+### Debugging Steps

+1. **Test the health check**: Visit `/.netlify/functions/chat` with a GET request
+2. **Check function logs**: Review Netlify function logs for error details
+3. **Verify API key**: Ensure `OPENROUTER_API_KEY` is set in Netlify environment variables
+4. **Test with curl**: Use curl to test the function directly

 ## 🤝 Contributing